philmander/versatile/content/blog/deploying-lerna-web-apps-with-docker.md

 └── package.json
 ```

-As is the case in this example, if there are multiple Docker images to build (app1 and app2), multiple Docker files are required; with different names.
+As is the case in this example, if there are multiple Docker images to build (app1 and app2), multiple Docker files are required; with different names because they are in the same directory.
 There doesn't appear to be any convention for naming Docker files which aren't just "Dockerfile" so I name them by suffixing "Dockerfile" with the respective app name:

 ```text
 myrepo